Thursday, 24 October 2024

 We were making our way back to our accommodation in Scalloway having had quite a day with the earlier excitement of being in on the discovery of a PG Tips at Garth. see here

-We had spent the afternoon examining a quarry at Voxter, that while looking prime habitat for a rarity gave up nothing more than a Redwing and then a nearby walled garden that last year held a fabulously showy Olive backed Pipit, this afternoon yielded nothing more than a highly elusive Barred Warbler.
+We had spent the afternoon examining a quarry at Voxter, that while looking prime habitat for a rarity gave up nothing more than a Redwing and then a nearby walled garden that last year held a fabulously showy Olive backed Pipit but this afternoon yielded nothing more than a highly elusive Barred Warbler.
 If only we had known how well the PG Tips was showing at Garth.
-Very much the one that got away but we have all been there - such is birding
+Very much the one that got away but we have all been there - such is birding.

 Mark was driving us home when my phone pinged as another message was posted on one of the Shetland Bird News groups.
 Mostly it is the Common or Scarce Bird groups that are involved but on looking at this latest message I saw it was on the Shetland Rare Bird News Group.

-Possibly it was relating to the PG Tips but no, it was alerting everyone to an Arctic Warbler that had been found in trees in a steep and narrow gully through which ran The Burn of Njugelswater, and carried on flowing under the busy, well by Shetland standards anyway, A970 the road back to Scalloway.
+Possibly it was relating to the PG Tips but no, it was alerting everyone to an Arctic Warbler that had been found in trees in a steep and narrow gully through which ran The Burn of Njugelswater, and then carried on flowing under the busy, well by Shetland standards anyway, A970 the road back to Scalloway.
 We were only ten minutes away.

-There was no mistaking the site which is in the middle of nowhere surrounded by moorland but right by the road from which we could see a huddle of birders standing at the top of the gully looking down into the trees.
+There was no mistaking the site which is in the middle of nowhere surrounded by moorland but right by the road and from which we could see a huddle of birders standing at the top of the gully looking down into the trees.
 A number of cars were parked in a large layby off the road on the opposite side to the gully.
 For once there was no problem with parking which was just as well as you had to be very careful crossing the road to access the gully as cars in Shetland outside of the towns and larger villages do not hang about!

 The somewhat precipitous gully through which the burn ran harboured sycamores, conifers, willows and birch where it was at its deepest, providing partial shelter to the trees from the elements.

 Crossing the road we had to surmount a wire fence, for once not barbed and then you had a choice of one side or the other of the gully.
-I took one side and Mark the other.Scrambling up a steep, wet slippery slope I joined around twenty birders looking down into the gully and did not have to wait more than a minute before setting eyes on the Arctic Warbler which was, in true leaf warbler fashion zipping about amongst the branches of both deciduous and conifer trees, ranging from low down in the gully to right to the top of the trees.
+I took one side and Mark the other.Scrambling up a steep, wet slippery slope I joined around twenty birders looking down into the gully and did not have to wait more than a minute before setting eyes on the Arctic Warbler which was, in true leaf warbler fashion zipping about amongst the branches of both the deciduous and conifer trees, ranging from low down in the gully to right to the top of the trees.

 One could say it showed very well and the same went for Mark on his side but the lateness of the hour meant that it would soon be dark and the light had long gone to preclude any photographic masterpiece from Mark.
 Confusingly the trees were also occupied by a male Blackcap and a Goldcrest and you had to be careful when you saw a movement that it was not one of these two.